-Partnership priorities Partnership outcomes Partnership performance indicators PRIORITY ONE Deliver the infrastructure for growth Support the creation of 16,000 jobs - accessible to all - in a range of growing sectors including creative, digital and information technology; financial and professional services; construction; retail; leisure; education; health and social care Promote opportunities relevant to the development of one of Europe's largest urban shopping and leisure centres - the Whitgift redevelopment Attract investment to our district and local centres, creating vibrant communities across the borough and ensuring that all of Croydon is a great place to live, work and visit Work to promote Croydon's position as a premier office location through the development of new high-quality office space, and reduce the excess supply of older office stock Number of employee jobs within Croydon Percentage of working age adults claiming out-of-work benefits Overall occupation rates for business premises within the borough Occupation rates for business premises within the town centre Occupation rates for business premises within the district centres The volume (m2) of new Grade A commercial space delivered within the borough PRIORITY TWO Build new homes Provide a choice of housing for people at all stages of life, addressing housing shortages in the borough by enabling at least 9,500 housing starts over the next five years Number of market homes started (for sale or for rent) The number of affordable homes completed (gross) PRIORITY THREE Support the local economy to grow Number of small and medium enterprises (SMEs) in Croydon Number of business births not PRIORITY FOUR Deliver a vibrant cultural offer Number of visitors to Croydon
+PRIORITY PARTNERSHIP OUTCOME PERFORMANCE INDICATORS (AfC if possible) WHO IS RESPONSIBLE?
+Deliver the infrastructure for growth Support the creation of 16,000 jobs - accessible to all - in a range of growing sectors including creative, digital and information technology; financial and professional services; construction; retail; leisure; education; health and social care.
+Number of employee jobs within Croydon Not AFC Percentage of working age adults claiming out-of-work benefits AFC - JSA claimants indicator Promote opportunities relevant to the development of one of Europe's largest urban shopping and leisure centres - the Whitgift redevelopment.
+Overall occupation rates for business premises within the borough AFC Occupation rates for business premises within the town centre AFC Attract investment to our district and local centres, creating vibrant communities across the borough and ensuring that all of Croydon is a great place to live, work and visit.
+Occupation rates for business premises within the district centres AFC Work to promote Croydon's position as a premier office location through the development of new high-quality office space, and reduce the excess supply of older office stock.
+The volume (m2) of new Grade A commercial space delivered within the borough AFC 2.
+Build new homes Provide a choice of housing for people at all stages of life, addressing housing shortages in the borough by enabling at least 9,500 housing starts over the next five years.
+Number of market homes started (for sale or for rent) AFC The number of affordable homes completed (gross) AFC Support the local economy to grow Number of small and medium enterprises (SMEs) in Croydon AFC Number of business births not AFC Deliver a vibrant cultural offer Number of visitors to Croydon AFC 5.
+Secure a safer, cleaner How people rate the overall level of crime

-PRIORITY FIVE Secure a safer, cleaner and greener borough How people rate the overall level of crime in Croydon today compared with the overall level one year ago How safe people feel in Croydon Reduction in the number of offences for priority crimes Number of flytipping incidents Reported incidents of antisocial behaviour Percentage of domestic violence sanction detections
+PRIORITY PARTNERSHIP OUTCOME PERFORMANCE INDICATORS (AfC if possible) WHO IS RESPONSIBLE? and greener borough in Croydon today compared with the overall level one year ago AFC How safe people feel in Croydon AFC Reduction in the number of offences for priority crimes AFC - MOPAC 7 - renamed as current MOPAC 7 set out by Mayor's Police and Crime Plan due to expire in 2016 Number of flytipping incidents not AFC - this indicator in AFC has been changed to % cleared in 48 hours Reported incidents of antisocial behaviour AFC Percentage of domestic violence sanction detections AFC